The Notorious B.I.G.: 1995: Collaboration with Michael Jackson, Junior M.A.F.I.A. success, and coastal feud

-Wallace worked with Michael Jackson (pictured in 1988) on HIStory Continues (1995).
+Wallace worked with Michael Jackson on HIStory Continues (1995).

 In June 1995, Wallace guest appeared with pop singer Michael Jackson on the album HIStory Continues, providing vocals for the song "This Time Around".
 Lil' Cease claimed that when Wallace met Jackson, he was made to stay behind, with Wallace explaining that he did not "trust Michael with kids" due to the 1993 child sexual abuse allegations against Jackson.
 The engineer John Van Nest recalled that Wallace was excited to meet Jackson and was nearly brought to tears when it happened.
 Wallace began recording his second studio album in late 1995, working on it over the course of eighteen months in New York City, Trinidad, and Los Angeles.
 The recording process was disrupted by injuries, legal issues, and the publicized hip-hop feud between Wallace and Shakur.